-Gender-affirming voice training helps you access your authentic voice–a voice that aligns with your true gender identity and inner sense of self.
-Also referred to as transgender voice therapy or transgender voice and communication training, it is a holistic, natural, and nonsurgical intervention to change a person’s voice and style of communicating.
+Gender-affirming voice training, also referred to as transgender voice therapy, is a holistic, natural, and nonsurgical intervention to change a person’s voice and style of communicating.

 If your voice doesn’t fit who you truly are, you can change it!
 Gender-affirming voice training has been shown to help people across the entire gender spectrum safely modify their voice to more closely align with their identity.
-Let’s take a closer look at how it works.

-Voice masculinization is also referred to as FTM (female-to-male) voice training.
+One type of gender-affirming voice care is voice masculinization, or making changes to the voice so it presents and sounds more masculine.
+It's also referred to as FTM (female-to-male) voice training.
 However, people across the gender spectrum may choose to explore deepening or masculinizing their voice.

 Do I need voice masculinization if I’m already taking testosterone?